Floobits/floobits-vim/README.md

 ## Usage

 * `:FlooShareDir /path/to/files`.
 Share a directory with others.
-This will create a new room, populate it with the files in that directory, and open the room's settings in your browser.
+This will create a new workspace, populate it with the files in that directory, and open the workspace's settings in your browser.
-* `:FlooJoinRoom https://floobits.com/r/room_owner/room_name/`.
-Join a Floobits room.
-Room URLs are the same as what you see in the web editor.
+* `:FlooJoinWorkspace https://floobits.com/r/owner/workspace_name/`.
+Join a Floobits workspace.
+Workspace URLs are the same as what you see in the web editor.
-* `:FlooPartRoom`.
-Leave the room.
+* `:FlooPartWorkspace`.
+Leave the workspace.
 * `:FlooToggleFollowMode`.
 Toggle follow mode.
 Follow mode will follow the most recent changes to buffers.
 * `:FlooSummon`.
-Make everyone in the room jump to your cursor.
+Make everyone in the workspace jump to your cursor.
 * `:FlooPause`.
 Pause the event loop so you can type keyboard shortcuts.
 (Only necessary in feedkeys fall-back mode.)
 * `:FlooUnPause`.
 Resume the event loop so you can collaborate again.
 (Only necessary in feedkeys fall-back mode.)
 * `:FlooDeleteBuf`.
-Delete the current buffer from the room.
+Delete the current buffer from the workspace.

 ## Troubleshooting